arisgrout/London_Transport_API/README.md

-# The Amazing Race - London Edition!
+# The Amazing Race - London Edition
 ## Objective

 Use the [Transport of London](https://api.tfl.gov.uk/) API to plan an Amazing Race - London edition.